jessicapmouras/fraud_detect/README.md

 </p>
 Comparing this method to how we assessed the PCA method, this NN method identified 99.9% of the fraudulent transactions, just like the PCA method.

-But, when we examine the specfic results, this time we resulted in exactly 3 False Negatives.
-This means that out of the 394 Fraud transactions, this method captured all of them during identification and falsely determined that 3 additional instances existed.
-This time, we reduced the rate of False Negatives.
+But, when we examine the specfic results, this time we resulted more False Positives.
+This means that although we captured all of the Fraud instances, this method captured all of them during identification and falsely determined normal insances as fraud.
+This time, we increased the rate of False Positives.

-For this analysis, the Neural Network Autoencoder performed best for our business case.
+For this analysis, the PCA Compression and Reconstruction Anomaly Detection method performed best for our business case.

 ## Conclusion & Future Application
 <a id="conclude"> </a>